Şımarık: Commercial performance

-When the single was released in Europe, it reached No. 1 in Belgium, No. 2 in Norway, plus No. 3 in Switzerland, France, Germany and the Netherlands.
+When the single was released in Europe, it reached No. 1 in Wallonia, No. 2 in Norway, plus No. 3 in Switzerland, France and the Netherlands.
 Sales went gold in Europe, where Tarkan was presented with his gold disc at Cannes Midem and in Germany by Universal.

 Music video

 The accompanying music video for "Şımarık" is directed by Emmanuel Saada and shot in Marseille, France, in a neighborhood called "Le panier", with narrow streets and cobbled roads.
 Here, Tarkan sings and jaywalks.
 Several women on the streets see him and start chasing him to try to kiss him, but he tries to avoid them by first changing direction and then later by walking faster.
 More and more women begin to chase him as the song proceeds, but Tarkan eventually starts running in order to avoid them.
 A big group of women then run after him and as the song finishes, Tarkan takes cover in a street corner.
 A young girl is there as well and Tarkan kisses her forehead.
 The video was the first that Saada directed.